Written on November 16, 2021

-It’s safe to say that the COVID-19 pandemic has not only affected the global economy but also caused populations worldwide to adjust their day-to-day operations.
+It’s safe to say that the COVID-19 pandemic caused companies worldwide to adjust their day-to-day operations.

 Many companies have been forced to adopt remote working structures to keep their businesses afloat.
-In fact, many experts believe that remote work will remain the norm.
-Although hiring has significantly decreased for some industries—some of which have even seen unprecedented unemployment rates—other less affected sectors, like within the online grocery industry, are seeing activity rise with companies needing to hire new employees.
-And so, hiring managers are now having to rethink the traditional onboarding experience in order to create engaging, personal and positive onboarding experiences remotely.
+And so, HR are now having to rethink the traditional onboarding experience in order to create engaging, personal and positive onboarding experiences remotely.

 Remote onboarding differs from traditional in-person onboarding most of us are accustomed to, as it requires a different approach and skillset—the lack of face-to-face interaction greatly affects the dynamic, pace and scale of the whole experience.

-One of the challenges can be the disconnect with the company’s culture, given that new joiners do not have the opportunity to be in physical surroundings that embody a company’s spirit and values.
+One of the challenges can be the disconnect with the company’s culture, given that new hires do not have the opportunity to be in physical surroundings that embody a company’s spirit and values.

-Companies who are pivoting towards remote work and hiring systems have to take these factors into account and make sure to compensate for these gaps by building connections in different ways.
-Continuing to set new joiners up for success, HR managers have to be creative and leverage new technologies to ensure a full and genuine remote onboarding experience.
+Continuing to set new employees up for success, HR people have to be creative and leverage new technologies to ensure a full and genuine remote onboarding experience.

-Bonusly notes that 87% of HR leaders believe that improving employee retention rates will be critical for business survivability, especially within the next five years.
-In the context in which a physical workplace is not accessible (due to social distancing practices), providing a positive employee experience remotely is now more important than ever.
+87% of HR leaders believe that improving employee retention rates will be critical for business survivability, especially within the next five years.
+In the context in which a physical workplace is no longer the norm, providing a positive employee experience remotely is now more important than ever.

-Establishing a strong first impression when welcoming new joiners to the team, which has been proven to help increase levels of employee engagement, is just as critical now as it was before—except that it may require more effort and finesse since now executed at a distance.
+Establishing a strong first impression when welcoming newcomers to the team is just as critical now as it was before—except that it may require a different approach since it's done remotely.

-Remote onboarding can be considered a longer process as it requires a longer preparation period.
-Given that now, most new joiners are not physically entering a company’s offices—and, by default, cannot be immersed into a cultural environment organically—HR managers need to put a little more elbow grease towards creating an engaging initiation, where remote employees can feel just as connected to their employer and peers as if they were there in person.
+In a remote or hybrid companies, most new hires are not physically entering a company’s offices—and, by default, cannot be immersed into a cultural environment organically—it needs a little more elbow grease towards creating an engaging initiation, where remote employees can feel just as connected to their employer and peers as if they were there in person.

 Below, you’ll find ways in which HR managers can adapt the key stages of onboarding to be more sensible and practical when it comes to the remote onboarding experience:

-- Equipment Support: Before remote onboarding even begins, it is imperative for new joiners to have all the tools required to set up a home office.
+- Equipment Support: Before remote onboarding even begins, it is imperative for newcomers to have all the tools required to set up a home office.
 This includes equipment (from laptop to headset) and software.
-To ensure a seamless work-from-home experience can occur, hiring managers have to anticipate these needs, arrange for all necessary materials to be shipped at least a week prior to the start date of employment, and provide clear and concise instructions regarding installations.

-- IT Assistance: Now that a lot of business activity has been forced to transition online, it is worth it for companies to invest in tech support for their employees.
-To ensure seamless access to company resources needed on the first day of employment, hiring managers should make sure that new joiners are provided with the right contacts for any help setting up equipment, softwares, logins, and so on.
-This added layer of employee care will help reassure new joiners and reduce any first-day stress related to connectivity issues.
+- IT Assistance: To ensure seamless access to company resources needed on the first day of employment, hiring managers should make sure that new employees are provided with the right contacts for any help setting up equipment, softwares, logins, and so on.

-- Employee Access: HR managers have to determine which company resources will need to be accessed by new joiners and ensure all information pertaining to this is shared beforehand.
-Managers need to grant employee access prior to the start date of employment, to avoid any login issues and troubleshooting on the first day.
+- Employee Access: HR managers have to determine which company resources will need to be accessed by newcomers and ensure all information pertaining to this is shared beforehand.

-- Two-Week Schedule: Managers should build a detailed agenda outlining meetings and one-on-one moments—including all activities new joiners are to partake in, such as training sessions with videos and appropriate links, as well as ice-breaker meet-and-greets to balance out the days.
-Having a clear and concise formula to follow will not only reduce the stress levels new joiners can face but also help avoid the feelings of confusion or unproductivity as they are still getting familiarized with company processes.
+- Two-Week Schedule: Managers should build a detailed agenda outlining meetings and one-on-one moments—including all activities newcomers are to partake in, such as training sessions with videos and appropriate links, as well as ice-breaker meet-and-greets to balance out the days.
+Looking for inspiration to build the your first two-week schedule?
+Have a look at our onboarding templates.

-- Mentor and Buddy: To enhance the integration process of new joiners alongside their peers and within the company culture, matching them up with a work mentor as early as the pre-boarding stage is a good tactic.
-Ideal mentors should be senior within the company.
-To help make new joiners feel more supported within virtual onboarding experiences, mentors should touch base with the new joiner monthly in order to discuss their growth, project opportunities and pain points—acting as a company guide and coach.
-When assigning a mentor, HR managers look for certain qualities, such as being an active listener and enthusiastic teacher.
+- Mentor and Buddy: To enhance the integration process of new hires alongside their peers and within the company culture, matching them up with a work mentor as early as the pre-boarding stage is a good tactic.

-– E- Documents and Training: To help familiarize new joiners with the company directory and network, the hiring manager can provide a list of all key members within the organization that the new joiner might eventually need to get in touch with.
+- Documents and Training: To help familiarize newcomers with the company directory and network, provide a list of all key members within the organization that the new hires might eventually need to get in touch with.
 This list can include—but is not limited to—direct reports or supervisors, mentors, peers part of the same team or project, and representatives of key departments (such as the IT department).

-Since communications are done electronically, hiring managers need to ensure that all important company documents are easily accessible (like via a library, which Softstart offers!) including the employee handbook, code of conduct, policies and procedures.
+Ensure that all important company documents are easily accessible including the employee handbook, code of conduct, policies and procedures, etc.

 - Virtual Face-To-Face Introductions: As previously mentioned, the reality of working from home means that employees do not have the same opportunities to meet and connect face-to-face organically as they would have in an office setting, while grabbing lunch or bumping into each other at the coffee machine.

-One way to overcome this gap is by making an effort in scheduling introductory calls for every new joiner to e-meet the colleagues they will be working with.
+One way to overcome this gap is by making an effort in scheduling introductory calls for every newcomer to meet the colleagues they will be working with.
 This will help add a feeling of human connection behind screen names and email signatures.

-- Connect people: Besides having a mentor, it is always beneficial to assign a buddy to a new joiner—or, in this case, an e-buddy.
-This system pairs new joiners with existing employees who have been with the company for under a year.
+- Connect people: Besides having a mentor, it is always beneficial to assign a buddy to a new hire.
 Given that both have lived through similar experiences in a relatively close time frame, it tends to be easier to build employee rapport through such pairing.

-For example, GSoft has created an ambassador community of volunteer buddies, responsible for facilitating the integration of new joiner.
+For example, GSoft has created an ambassador community of volunteer buddies, responsible for facilitating the integration of new hire.
 Positive relationships between peers within the workspace is proven to increase employee engagement.

-Cultivating a sense of connection during a period of social distancing is extremely important for all humans.
-While employees are physically separated from their team and office environment, it can be easy to feel disengaged or bear the emotional tax of self-isolation—especially for new joiners who have not had the chance to forge organic relationships with their colleagues and experience the company spirit first-hand.
+While employees are physically separated from their team and office environment, it can be easy to feel disengaged or bear the emotional tax of self-isolation—especially for newcomers who have not had the chance to forge organic relationships with their colleagues and experience the company spirit first-hand.

 Below are a few additional practices HR managers can adopt for an uncompromising onboarding experience, even if remote:

-- Virtual Socials: Informal virtual gatherings are perfect occasions for new joiners to meet their peers.
-Sharing a lunch break with colleagues is a cornerstone bonding activity within any work space.
+- Virtual Socials: Sharing a lunch break with colleagues is a cornerstone bonding activity within any work space.
 Managers can also host a virtual cocktail hour with the team on a periodic basis, where new and current employees can get to know each other in a more relaxed setting.

-- Open-Screen Policy: Working in an office at close proximity, most managers adopt an open-door policy, especially for new joiners who tend to need more guidance.
-Since this method does not work in a remote setting, managers can reserve several 15-minute time slots throughout their weekly schedules, inviting new joiners to “pop up” on screen and connect within any of those allotted times.
+- Open-Screen Policy: Managers can reserve 15-minute time slots throughout their weekly schedules, inviting new employees to “pop up” on screen and connect within any of those allotted times.

 - Making up for Lost Proximity: While video conferences and virtual hangouts are a partial solution to help establish more human interactions, they still come with limitations.
-By working from home, new joiners won’t have the same opportunities for casual banter with colleagues, which is important for employee bonding—from suggesting a lunch spot to complaining about the morning traffic.
-Managers can help humanize virtual meetings even further by allocating time to personal sharing.
+To humanize virtual meetings even further, allocate time to personal sharing.
 This doesn’t have to take up much time—five minutes before or at the end of each meeting to allow peers to share their weekend plans, for example, can really make a difference.

-These small yet impactful moments show consideration, help bridge the omnipresent digital divide, and allow new joiners to gain a deeper understanding of their colleagues’ personalities.
+These small yet impactful moments show consideration, help bridge the omnipresent digital divide, and allow newcomers to gain a deeper understanding of their colleagues’ personalities.

-GSoft encourages connections with colleagues outside of their core teams in a similar fashion, with a simple questionnaire for new joiners to fill out—detailing their personal passions, past experiences, and funny anecdotes—which is in turn shared internally on the day of their arrival.
+“ GSoft encourages connections with colleagues outside of their core teams in a similar fashion, with a simple questionnaire for new hires to fill ou—detailing their personal passions, past experiences, and funny anecdotes—which is in turn shared internally on the day of their arrival. ”